 Transfer Points Have Potentially Dangerous Corridors

 Often these transfer points include long corridors that might be more than a city-block long.
-These corridors are often areas of concern for people who are moving from one station to another.
-Especially during non-rush hour times when the stations have less activity.
+These corridors are often areas of concern for people moving from one station to another, especially during non-rush hour times when the stations have less activity.

 Subway stations can be dangerous places.
-On February 2, 2020, a woman was clipped by a subway car at the 34th Street station, knocking her on to the tracks.
+On February 2, 2020, a woman was clipped by a subway car at the 34th Street station, knocking her onto the tracks.
 Her injuries were not life-threatening.
 Within a week of this accident, there were two other incidents.
 In the last week of January, a woman was attacked and pushed onto the tracks at the Borough Hall Station in Brooklyn, where police arrested a homeless man for the attack.
-That same day, a woman was attacked by a couple at the West 155th Street station of the C train.
+That same day, a woman was attacked by a couple at the C train’s West 155th Street station.
 The police are investigating the incident as a hate crime.
 The police and investigators believe that the couple attacked the woman for being transgender.

-Crime on the Subways is Still a Major Problem
+Crime on the Subway is Still a Major Problem

 New York and the MTA are Responsible for Your Safety